imarc/handbook/strategy.markdown

 ### Discovery Report

 Summary
-:	A 10–25 page document summarizing the results of all [Discovery Activities](#DiscoveryActivities) and providing specific recommendations for the project, for projects with production scope *over 200 hours*.
+:	A 10–25 page document summarizing the results of all [Discovery Activities](#DiscoveryActivities) and providing specific recommendations for the project, for projects with production scope of *over 250 hours*.

 Time Req
 :	Sum of Discovery Activities conducted (above)